 Organizations interested in applying for a grant should contact GT at email@example.com.
 We will reply to discuss our grant cycle, whether an organization might be eligible to apply and the types of initiatives we would like to support.

 The deadline for filing grant applications is normally late spring.
-Grant proposals must follow the format of the Washington Regional Association of Grantmakers' common application, which is available at https://www.washingtongrantmakers.org/common-grant-application.
+Grant proposals generally follow the format of the Washington Regional Association of Grantmakers' common application, which is available at https://www.washingtongrantmakers.org/common-grant-application.

 How decisions are made